Kong/kongponents/docs/components/select.md

 <KSelect :items="items" />
 ```

-The `select` style displays the selected item in the textbox and also displays a chevron.
-To deselect the item, you need to
+The `select` style displays the selected item in the text box and also displays a chevron.
+To allow deselecting the item, you need to
 set the `clearable` prop to `true`.
 See [clearable](#clearable) for an example.

 <div>